one-among-us/data/people/Katerina/page.en.md

 ## Description

 Katerina (Natasha) is a trans woman from Heilongjiang province.
-She had a variety of interests and hobbies, including Russian, composite bow, weightlifting, aerial photography, and motocycle ride.
-She also liked liquor, and she hoped to operate a bar for transgenders.
+She had a variety of interests and hobbies, including Russian, composite bow, weightlifting, aerial photography, and motocycle riding.
+She also liked liquor; she hoped to operate a bar for trans people.

-Katerina was a national second-level athlete, and got the winner in a provincial competition.
+Katerina was a national second-level composite bow athlete, and once won a provincial competition.
 She had riding experience in many provinces, and rode a long distance to visit her partner once.

 Her QQ avatar came from the opening song video of *Super Cub*.
 It was an animation of a girl, Koguma, and her story with her second-hand motorcycle.